LoafKing/skills-communicate-using-markdown/README.md

 1. At the bottom of the page, type a short, meaningful commit message that describes the change you made to the file.
 1. Click **Commit changes**.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

+The change I made: replacing the old header with a new header!

 <footer>